Why Every Pear is Beyond Compare

 Stripping Down the Pear

-That’s why we sometimes refer to pears as a natural immune system booster!
+No need to wonder why we sometimes refer to pears as a natural immune system booster!

-Ap(pear)ent Fun Facts
+Ap(pear)ently Fun Facts

-And, They Have Great A-peel
+And, what’s more, They Have Great A-peel

 Come on down into the Shack, where we’ve pre-peared a juice for you!